jl19/BASH_Training_Course_2023/Docs/rnaseq-training-course/practical-expression-quantification.md

 > Extract the two columns from the Mus_musculus.GRCm38.cdna.all.fa.gz which located at $SCRATCHDIR/mm10
 > Extract all transcriptnames (1st) and genenames (4th) from  sequence names and write to a file.

-Here is short script to exact the above information from Mus_musculus.GRCm38.cdna.all.fa.gz:
+Here is short script to exact the above information from Mus_musculus.GRCm38.cdna.all.fa.gz: copy the following script and save as a file named "extract_transcriptname_genename.sh"

 ```
 #extract_transcriptname_genename.sh